- There is no clear structure for responsibilities and mandates

 - Management instructions and messages are not being forwarded throughout the organization.

 - There is a limited amount of information available for arguing for or against a decision

 - We are missing clear guidance to what really is important

-The rules for governance and policies need to be adapted in all levels of governance, as they define where decisions that are made, how responsibilities and areas of responsibility are divided in the organization.
-In the end these governance principles become important tools to be able to make quick and accurate decisions.
+The rules for governance and policies need to be adapted in all levels of governance, as they define where decisions that are made, how responsibilities and areas of responsibility are divided into the organization.
+In the end, these governance principles become important tools that support quick and accurate decisions.